A design system that fully embraces web standards.

 Where did M- come from?

-This approach to standards-based design systems is the result of building several of them in large engineering organizations where - for better or worse - tech stacks and project architectures vary wildly, but need to share a common system of UI components.
+This approach to standards-based design systems is the result of building several of them in large engineering organizations where - for better or worse - tech stacks and project architectures vary wildly, but need to share common UI elements.

 M- is compatible with everything